TechSavantis/polisparalela/site/content/thinks/things-tomango-likes-week-29-april-2016.md

 ---
-title: "Things Tomango likes this week - 29 April 2016"
+title: "Things Polis Paralela likes this week - 29 April 2016"
 author: "tom"
 date: 2016-04-29 15:37:48
 description: The best things from the past 7 days in Brand, Web, and Marketing.
 This week – an update to a truly iconic brand design, and Twitter goes mental for the 5th incarnation of the infamous 'Ed Balls Day'.